Monday’s First Warning Forecast: Rain and a threat for severe storms

 Meteorologist Myles Henderson’s First Warning Forecast

 A soggy and stormy start to the week… A warm front will stretch through the region today, followed by a cold front tomorrow.
 Expect mostly cloudy skies today with several rounds of showers and storms possible.
 Rain chances will increase as we go through the day with the best chance for storms this evening and tonight.
 Strong to severe storms are expected.
 Our biggest threats will be localized flooding and strong gusty winds.
+Rainfall totals will reach 1” to 3” will locally higher amounts possible.
 Rain and storm chances will continue overnight and into Tuesday.
 Our threat for severe storms will drop tomorrow and rain chances will gradually taper off through the afternoon.

 The cold front will linger to our south on Wednesday and Thursday.
 The exact location of the front will determine how much our rain chances will drop and how much sunshine we will see.
 As of now, it is looking like Wednesday will be the nicest day of the week, with the lowest rain chances.
 Rain and storm chances will increase again closer to the weekend as the stationary front lifts north and our next cold front starts to move in.